NgocKhanh0912/Calib_HCSR04/README.md

-This project is the Industrial Measurement subject project that I studied in semester 232.
+This project is the Industrial Measurement subject project that I am studying in semester 232.
 The project content is as follows:

 1. The ESP32 communicates with a WinForm on a computer via UART to transmit, receive data, and display the distance on the WinForm.
 The WinForm will send down calibration parameters to the ESP32.